washingtonstateuniversity/WSUWP-Plugin-A11y-Status/README.md

 ### All users will see:

-- A warning notice in the WordPress admin area with a link to take the training if they are not WSU Accessibility certified.
+- A warning notice in the WordPress admin area with a link to take the training if they are not WSU Accessibility certified or if their certification has expired.
 - A caution notice in the WP admin area if their certification is due to expire in less than one (1) month, also with a link to take the training.

 ### Admin users will also see:

-- A new column in the users table list on the Users screen showing the WSU Accessibility Training status for each user: "None" for users that are not certified and the time remaining until required recertification for users that are.
+- An additional column in the users table list on the Users screen showing the WSU Accessibility Training status for each user: "None" for users that are not certified and the time remaining until required recertification for users that are.
-- A dedicated "A11y Status" screen under the WP admin Users menu that displays each registered user's certification status, expiration, and time remaining to recertification.
-The A11y Status screen also includes a Refresh Data button to manually retrieve the most recent data from the WSU Accessibility Training API.

 ## For Developers